agentplug/agenthub/examples/tools/README.md

 """
 Example of using tools with agents after starting run_resources()
 """
-import agentmanager as amg
+import agenthub as amg

 # Start the tool server (run this in a separate terminal or process)
-# from agentmanager.core.tools import run_resources
+# from agenthub.core.tools import run_resources
 # run_resources()

 # Load agent with tools